Bangladesh genocide: Rape of Bengali women

-Against Hindus
+Mass murder of Hindus

 An article in Time magazine, dated 2 August 1971, stated "The Hindus, who account for three-fourths of the refugees and a majority of the dead, have borne the brunt of the Muslim military hatred."
-Pakistan army eastern command headquarter officials in Dhaka made clear the government's policy on East Bengal.
+Pakistan army eastern command headquarters officials in Dhaka made clear the government's policy on East Bengal.
 After the elimination or exile of Hindus, their property was going to be shared among middle class Muslims.
 According to Colonel Naim, Hindus "undermined the Muslim masses."
 He said Bengali culture to a great extent was Hindu culture, and "We have to sort them out to restore the land to the people."
 In April 1971 at Comilla, Major Rathore said to Anthony Mascarenhas, regarding Hindus: "Now under the cover of fighting we have an excellent opportunity of finishing them off. [...]
 Of course [...], we are only killing the Hindu men.
 We are soldiers, not cowards like the rebels."

 Hindus were alleged to have corrupted the Awami League.
-Pakistani soldiers repeatedly boasted to US Consul Archer Blood that they came "to kill Hindus".
+Pakistani soldiers repeatedly boasted to US Consul Archer Blood that they came "to kill Hindus."
 A witness heard an officer shouting to soldiers: "Why you have killed Muslims [sic].
 We ordered you to kill only Hindus."
 US government cables noted that the minorities of Bangladesh, especially the Hindus, were specific targets of the Pakistani Army.
 US consulates reported methodical slaughter of Hindu men in cities starting in the first 24 hours of the crackdown.
 Army units entered villages asking where Hindus live; it was "common pattern" to kill Hindu males.
 Hindus were identified because they were not circumcised.
 There were barely any areas where no Hindu was killed.
 Sometimes the military also massacred Hindu women.
 There was widespread killing of Hindu males, and rapes of women.
 Documented incidents in which Hindus were massacred in large numbers include the Jathibhanga massacre, the Chuknagar massacre, and the Shankharipara massacre.

 Senator Edward Kennedy wrote in a report that was part of United States Senate Committee on Foreign Relations testimony, dated 1 November 1971, "Hardest hit have been members of the Hindu community who have been robbed of their lands and shops, systematically slaughtered, and in some places, painted with yellow patches marked "H".
-All of this has been officially sanctioned, ordered and implemented under martial law from Islamabad".
+All of this has been officially sanctioned, ordered and implemented under martial law from Islamabad."
 More than 60% of the Bengali refugees who fled to India were Hindus.
 It has been alleged that this widespread violence against Hindus was motivated by a policy to purge East Pakistan of what was seen as Hindu and Indian influences.
 Buddhist temples and Buddhist monks were also attacked throughout the course of the year.
 Lt.
 Colonel Aziz Ahmed Khan reported that in May 1971 there was a written order to kill Hindus, and that General Niazi would ask troops how many Hindus they had killed.